DCC-EX/dcc-ex.github.io/docs/exrail/exrail-command-reference.rst

 Start a new task send a specified loco along a specified route/sequence.

-The sequence is started in parallel to the current sequence, so the current sequence continues immediately after the SENDLOCO() command.
+The sequence is started in parallel to the current sequence, so the current sequence continues immediately after the SENDLOCO() command, without waiting for the new sequence to complete.

 *Parameters:* |BR|
 |_| > **loco** - DCC address of your loco |BR|